Jacquiiiii/DogStore/README.md

-# 🐶 The Dog Store 🐶
+# The Dog Store 🐶

 The Dog Store is a mock e-commerce application that sells dog supplies.

+### Current functionality
-Users can view and filter products, register for an account and login to an existing account.
+- Users can view and filter products
+- Users can register for an account
+- Users can log in to an existing account

-Coming soon: Checkout functionality and testing.
+- Coming soon: Checkout functionality and testing

 ### Tech stack:
 - [Next.js](https://nextjs.org/)